January 29, 2025

 Transforming Healthcare Services: 25 PHCs in Plateau Go Solar Across 17 LGAs

-The Plateau State Government has launched the Nigeria Solar for Health Project (NISHP) to enhance healthcare services by providing solar power to 25 Primary Healthcare Centres (PHCs) across 17 Local Government Areas.
-Governor Caleb Mutfwang reaffirmed his commitment to strengthening healthcare infrastructure and emphasised the ongoing renovations of 82 PHCs to improve service delivery.
+The Plateau State Government is enhancing healthcare delivery by launching the Nigeria Solar for Health Project (NISHP), an initiative set to equip 25 Primary Healthcare Centres (PHCs) across 17 Local Government Areas with reliable solar power.
+At the launch, Governor Caleb Mutfwang reaffirmed his commitment to strengthening healthcare infrastructure, highlighting the project’s alignment with the ongoing renovation of 82 PHCs to improve service delivery statewide.

 Commitment to Functional Healthcare Facilities

-The Plateau State Government has launched the Nigeria Solar for Health Project (NISHP) to improve healthcare delivery across 25 Primary Healthcare Centres (PHCs).
-The initiative aims to provide solar power to facilities across the state’s 17 Local Government Areas (LGAs).
+In its ongoing efforts to improve healthcare delivery, the Plateau State Government has launched the Nigeria Solar for Health Project (NISHP).
+This initiative will provide solar power to 25 Primary Healthcare Centres (PHCs) across the state’s 17 Local Government Areas (LGAs).

-Governor Caleb Manasseh Mutfwang inaugurated the project’s Steering Committee in Jos, stressing its role in ensuring uninterrupted power supply to PHCs.
-The European Union (EU) is supporting the initiative, which is expected to enhance healthcare services — especially in rural areas.
+Governor Caleb Manasseh Mutfwang inaugurated the project’s Steering Committee in Jos, stressing its vital role in ensuring an uninterrupted power supply for the PHCs.
+Supported by the European Union (EU), the initiative is expected to significantly enhance healthcare services, particularly in rural areas.

-Governor Mutfwang reiterated his administration’s commitment to strengthening healthcare infrastructure.
-He revealed that when he assumed office, less than 5% of the state’s over 1,000 PHCs were functional.
-In response, contracts were awarded to renovate 82 health facilities.
-He explained that the new solar project will ensure a reliable power supply, which allows PHCs to operate diagnostic equipment, store vaccines, and preserve medicines effectively.
+Governor Mutfwang reiterated his administration’s commitment to strengthening healthcare infrastructure, noting that the new solar project will ensure a reliable power supply.
+This will allow PHCs to operate diagnostic equipment, store vaccines, and preserve medicines more effectively.

 “This project is a testament to our administration’s commitment to functional PHCs and access to quality, affordable healthcare at the grassroots,” Mutfwang said.
 “When we assumed office, less than 5% of the over 1,000 PHCs in the state were operational.
 This prompted us to award contracts for the renovation of 82 PHCs.”

-The governor expressed appreciation to the EU and NISHP for selecting Plateau State as a beneficiary.
-He pledged full support for the successful implementation of the project.
+The governor expressed his appreciation to the EU and NISHP for selecting Plateau State as a beneficiary and pledged full support for the project’s successful implementation.

 EU’s Support for Renewable Energy in Healthcare

 Inga Stephanowicz, Head of Section for Green and Digital Economy at EU-Nigeria, highlighted the importance of clean and renewable energy in the healthcare sector.
-She commended the Plateau State Government for fulfilling its commitment by providing 30% of the counterpart funding for the initiative.
+She commended the Plateau State Government for meeting its commitment to provide 30% of the counterpart funding for the initiative.

 “Access to steady electricity is indispensable for effective healthcare delivery,” Stephanowicz stated.
 “Research indicates that only 40% of functional PHCs in Nigeria have regular power supply, which hinders their efficiency.
 The NISHP project aims to reverse this trend.”